akeneo/pim-api-docs/content/guides/print-connection/step3-reconcile-PIM-data-with-print-features.md

   * 1 or 2 levels of `product model`
   * 1 level of variant `product`
 * Akeneo PIM can have up to 5 attributes used as variant axes for each level
-* PIM variant axes can be:
+* The variant axes can be:
   * Simple select
   * Reference entity single link (EE only)
   * Measurement